-The price of your shares can be found in various publications including the Financial Times, and in The Daily Telegraph, The Times and The Scotsman.
+The price of your shares can be found in various publications including the Financial Times, The Daily Telegraph, The Times and The Scotsman.

-The Company's net asset value per share is announced daily and is available, together with the share price, on the TrustNet website at www.trustnet.com
+The Company's net asset value per share is announced daily on the TrustNet website at www.trustnet.com.